How Facebook changes impact digital marketing strategy

 If a user answers “yes,” they’ll be given the option to add tags (also known as Rich Endorsements), photos, and additional feedback about the business.
 If a user replies “no,” they will be asked to share specific feedback as to why they would not recommend the business.

-This update appears to be an attempt by Facebook to weed out fake reviews and make it easier for users to provide genuine customer feedback.
+This update appears to be an attempt by Facebook to weed out fake reviews, those who buy real Facebook followers and make it easier for users to provide genuine customer feedback.

 How will Facebook Recommendations Impact Businesses?